EnderNight/arch-install-scripts/README.md

 Name schemes are used to tell what [de] is going to be installed using a [de].sh script.

+The exception is the script base.sh which is required by all other scripts.
+This script does not install the base [de] but install a basic arch linux system.

 ## Usage
 These scripts are made to be launched while installing archlinux.
 The prefered way is to launch them after being chrooted into your system.